arnabdeyusa/Node-Svc-SQL-Cache-OAuth/README.md

 # Node JS REST API with OAuth Validations, SQL Access, Memory cache.

-Please read the following table for different implemented functionality in this repo
+Please read the following table for various functionalities in this repo

 | File/Directory                                        | Functions
 | ------------------------------------------            | ------